Written by

 As previously mentioned, leather sofas are easy to clean and very durable against punctures and tears.
 However, they are somewhat susceptible to scratches and will have a longer lifespan if they are conditioned regularly to keep them from drying and cracking.
 There are many products available to help you do this easily, though it is an additional cost to absorb.
 As for the scratches, many don’t mind this as they tend to naturally blend in with the ageing of a leather sofa without detracting from the piece.

 There’s an incredibly wide range of fabric sofas available on the market in New Zealand at an equally wide range of price points.
-While you'll easily find a premium fabric sofa or two at the high end there are also many choices that are extremely affordable too.
+While you'll easily find a premium fabric sofa or two at the high end from $5,000+ some choices are extremely affordable from around $1,000.
 The variety of designs is almost endless with all sorts of colours, patterns and textures to explore, allowing you to completely customise your look.

 A lot of fabrics have strong fade-resistant qualities which make them well-suited to indoor environments where there is a strong presence of natural light.
 As another bonus, they can also help improve the acoustics in a room, absorbing sound and dampening noise.
 This is particularly helpful in shared spaces like entertainment and living rooms.